 Kaohsiung used to be just known as a huge industrial city with chemical factories all over the district.
 However, thanks to its government and other private endeavours, it’s currently setting out to prove that it has more to it than what meets the eye.
 Together with its big factories are now small airy cafes, museums, art hubs, and parks.
 Kaohsiung is well on its way to being a metropolis that’s not just economically progressive but also culturally and socially progressive as well.

 Kaohsiung is a city meant to be explored by bike.
 It has wonderful safe streets that’ll take you from the mountains to the sea.
 After all, Kaohsiung also just happens to be the Harbor Capital of Taiwan.
 If you’ve been out for a day of exploring, you’ll know how important it is to have a good accommodation to crash in so you’re well-rested for the next set of escapades.
-Here are a couple of new accommodations that have been given the thumbs up by Booking.com:
+Read on to know more about the best places to stay in Kaohsiung, Taiwan.

 If you’re looking for that Instagram-worthy shot of clean lines, muted colors, and black and white murals on the wall, Traveler Kitchen will be perfect for you.
 It’s a small, comfortable setup with 12 Basic, Economy, and Business rooms, plus a Deluxe and Family Suite, all with private bathrooms (a luxury if you’ve been trekking or roaming around the whole day.)
 Every hostel or bed and breakfast always has their own set of quirks.
 For Traveler Kitchen, that’s their lighting.
 Every room and common area has a quirky set of light fixtures — the cloud hanging overhead, the 3-piece terrarium, the marbles, and more.
 As to location, Traveler Kitchen is found in the Zuoying District in Kaohsiung, and is just an 8-minute walk from Rueifong Tourist Night Market.
 You’ll appreciate this after a drinking session on the streets, and you have to stagger your way back to the bed.
 Kaohsiung Arena is just a 5 minute walk away.
 Ciqing Palace is a 14 minute walk.
 And if you’d like, you can also walk to the Museum of Fine Arts, which is a leisurely 27 minute walk from the hostel.